terpomo-io/pmitz/CODE_STYLE.md

 # Code style

-The coding convention required in the contributions to the project is that used by the [Spring Code Style](https://github.com/spring-projects/spring-framework/wiki/Code-Style).
+The coding convention required in the contributions to the project is that used by the [Google Code Style](https://google.github.io/styleguide/javaguide.html).
 Only the few following points modify it.

 ### License